Black Lives Matter Street Mural, New Haven, CT

 The painting of the mural turned into a festival, featuring a DJ, dancers, black-owned businesses, a voter registration booth, and speeches by predominant members of the Black Community in New Haven (Pineda, 2020).
 Sun Queen, a founder of BLMNHV, spoke of the shooting of Stephanie Washington and Paul Witherspoon, two black individuals who were shot by police officers on April 16th, 2019, in Hamden, CT.
 “Black trauma is real and if there is anything BLM NHV can do to support you we are here.”
 (Pineda, 2020).
 Wolfe also spoke about being racially profiled at the hands of police, which served as inspiration for his design.
 “Police brutality here is just swept under the rug and not televised.”
 (McFadden, 2020).
 Wolfe also said “Cops have to pass by it, I hope they think twice and remember Black lives do matter and take more caution.”
 (Pineda, 2020).

 Overall, the mural has been a huge success for the community of New Haven and has brought a significant amount of progress for the Black Lives Matter movement.
-As of June 28th, 2022, the Mural is still located on Temple Street (Google Earth, 2022).
+As of June 28th, 2022, the Mural was still located on Temple Street (Google Earth, 2022).

 Sources